c-tonneslan/data-engineer-challenge/README.md

 - `Group Name`: The name of the AeroPoint group,
 - `AeroPoints`: The **total** number of AeroPoints in each group
 - `Captures`: The **total** number of captures for each group

-- (the "used at least once in London" condition is only to filter the AeroPoint groups, the "total number" calculation is not limited to London)
+_Note: The "used at least once in London" condition is only to filter the AeroPoint groups, the "total number" calculation is not limited to London_

 The bounding box coordinates for London are:

 - North West / Top Left corner: `51.6919` (lat), `-0.5104` (lon)
 - South East / Bottom Right corner: `51.2868` (lat), `0.3340` (lon)

-- (latitude is about "up" and "down", longitude is about "left" and "right")
+_Note: Latitude is about "up" and "down", longitude is about "left" and "right"_

 This API can be used to convert British National Grid eastings and northings to latitudes and longitudes: https://www.getthedata.com/bng2latlong